0evan/language-frontend/README.md

 # A simple language frontend using LLVM
-This repository contains a basic LLVM compiler for a simple procedural programming language.
+This repository contains a basic LLVM IR compiler for a simple procedural programming language.
 In its current stage it supports functions, evaluating basic math expressions, and local variables.

 ## Design